OraneD/Speaker-Linkability/README.md

 TO DO

 ### Computing Linkability
-The metric computation revolves around the `SimMatrix` & a few scripts to get per-speakers score and plot results.
+The metric computation revolves around the `SimMatrix` class & a few scripts to get per-speakers scores and plot results.

 #### SimMatrix
 The `SimMatrix` class aims to compute the Cosine Similarity Matrix pairing each test utterances against each enroll utterances.
 It also pre-computes the scores on N for further processing.